 Learn tips and tricks for working with Microsoft Word to format your research paper, thesis, or dissertation.
 While many students use Microsoft Word on a daily basis, there are simple settings and ways of doing things that even the savvy user can use to help format a thesis or dissertation.
 Feel free to bring your laptop and any materials you have been working on.
 There will be time to practice the skills learned.Comments from spring 2016 participants..."This was soooooo helpful!"; "What was covered was more than what I needed to answer my current questions.
 This is a good thing--I didn't know what I didn't know."
 The workshop is open to the first 32 people who register.
+Attendees are strongly encouraged to bring their own laptops.
+This session will be live streamed for those who are not on campus.
 Presented by: Jennifer Sharkey, Milner Library.

 Negotiations for your First Job -

 Get tips on negotiating that first job offer.
 Learn how to go about negotiation, what is negotiable, and hear the perspectives of the person hiring and the person being hired.
 This panel discussion will feature current department chairs at ISU as well as new faculty who have recently gone through the process.
 This workshop is focused on doctoral students seeking jobs in higher education, but anyone is welcome.
 Presented by: TBA

 Negotiations for your First Job - Non-higher Education Jobs